ThomasK33/bachelor-thesis-docs/docs/Network Topology Aware Scheduler/Network Bandwidth Annotator.md

       timeoutSeconds: 5
   ```

-- Add network related resources to nodes as outlined in [[Scheduling Using Extended Resources#Adding Network Related Resources To Nodes]]
+- Add network-related resources to nodes as outlined in [[Scheduling Using Extended Resources#Adding Network Related Resources To Nodes]]

-- Deploy a test pod using the following manifest and then check if annotations are set accordingly:
+- Deploy a test pod using the following manifest and then check for set annotations:

   ```yaml
   apiVersion: v1